 Best Places to Live: Atlanta, Georgia

-Atlanta, Georgia: where Southern charm and progressive innovation walk hand in hand.Known as the capitol of the Southeast, Atlanta is more than just endless sweet tea and southern slang.
+Atlanta, Georgia: where Southern charm and progressive innovation walk hand in hand.Known as the capital of the Southeast, Atlanta is more than just endless sweet tea and southern slang.
 The bustling city wouldn’t be complete without its nature-loving residents, vibrant restaurant scene, and empowering contributions to the historic civil rights movement.
 If you’re considering moving any time soon, make sure to read Bankrate’s recent article, which ranked Atlanta as the 20th best place to live in the United States.

 If you’ve ever wondered what it’s like to live in the “city in the forest,” look no further.
 We sat down with Adrienne White, SouthState Vice President of Commercial and Not-for-Profit Banking, to find out why she loves living in Atlanta.